 Facebook has announced that it will be converting all users over to its new layout—called New Facebook—in September 2020.
 Our tech team has implemented a new solution for the Expand functionality for New Facebook.
-If you run into any issues using the Expand button on New Facebook updates for the latest status on Page Vault's capabilities and new solutions.
+Please see our page on New Facebook updates for the latest status on Page Vault's capabilities and new solutions.

 Business pages are typically viewable without an account, although you will be prompted to log in or sign up to see more (this prompt can be dismissed and you can keep viewing the business page).

 By default, Facebook will automatically play videos posted on a user’s timeline.
 Video autoplay significantly slows down collections and drastically increases resource use, which can cause the browser to crash.
 For the best capture experience, please make sure Facebook video autoplay is turned off.

 Method 1: Use Page Vault's Built-In Option

 Navigate to Facebook and log in (the option will not be available if you are not on a Facebook page)